jeremyandrews/argus/memory-bank/activeContext.md

    - ✅ Improved entity-based matching to work with IDs or article objects
    - ✅ Added helper methods to support diagnostic tools

+4. **iOS Feedback Enablement**
+   - ✅ Added article IDs to the R2 JSON files to enable matching feedback from the iOS app
+   - ✅ Modified the analysis_worker.rs to include article IDs in both life safety and matched topics JSON
+   - ✅ Ensured article IDs are available in all interfaces where feedback might be needed
+   - ✅ Created comprehensive documentation for using the diagnostic tools in memory-bank/entity_matching_tools.md

 #### Using the Entity Matching Diagnostic Tools

 **API Endpoint Usage:**